agentlab/com.tilab.jade.chat/README.md

 ### How To Run

-Import projects into Eclipse
+1.Import projects into Eclipse

-Run startPlatform launch config from Eclise
+2.Run startPlatform launch config from Eclise

-Run startChatParticipatn launch config from Eclise
+3.Run startChatParticipatn launch config from Eclise

-For another chat participant instance just clone/modify startChatParticipatn with another unique agent name
+4.For another chat participant instance just clone/modify startChatParticipatn with another unique agent name